 - Attendance at the Financial Management I: Workshop on Time Value of Money is required as a part of this course.
-Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - Full-time Time Value of Money Workshop will be held during orientation - Part-time Time Value of Money Workshop will be held: - Saturday, August 27th; 9am-4pm in 104 Mervis Hall - Prerequisite for BFIN finance elective courses - Prerequisite for BFIN 2410 Financial Management 2 - Prerequisite for core required course BSPP 2409 Strategic Management - Prerequisite for BSEO 2531 Entrepreneurship and New Venture Initiation - Class Sections 20764 and 20765 are restricted to first year, full-time students - Class Section 24056 and 20751 are restricted to part-time students
+Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - Full-time Time Value of Money Workshop will be held during orientation - Part-time Time Value of Money Workshop will be held: August 26th, 9am-4pm - Prerequisite for BFIN finance elective courses

+- Prerequisite for BFIN 2410 Financial Management 2 - Prerequisite for core required course BSPP 2409 Strategic Management - Prerequisite for BSEO 2531 Entrepreneurship and New Venture Initiation - Class Sections 20273, 20274, 23500 are restricted to first year, full-time students - Class Section 20262 is restricted to Professional MBA students